albmtez/resources/kubernetes/ha-k3s-kube-vip/README.md

 kubectl get nodes
 ```

-We will install kube-vip in the first server node.
+We will install kube-vip in the first server node (**if no taints used, apply the file kube-vip-no-taint.yaml**).

 ```
-kubectl apply -f manifests/kube-vip-rbac.yaml kubectl apply -f manifests/kube-vip.yaml
+kubectl apply -f manifests/kube-vip-rbac.yaml kubectl apply -f manifests/kube-vip-taint.yaml
 ```

 Kube-vip is now installed and we should be able to ping de VIP (*ping 192.168.10.50*).